DivineOps/sasha-rosenbaum-site/content/blog/stand-with-ukraine/index.md

 [![map of recent attacks](map-ua.png)](https://liveuamap.com/)

-There are [41+ million people in Ukraine](https://en.wikipedia.org/wiki/Demographics_of_Ukraine).
-41 million people under fire.
+There are Over 40 million people in Ukraine.
+40 million people under fire.

-As I write these words, I am terrified that at any moment Putin may win.
-If he does, I will be cut off from helping friends and family, cut off from seeing my home ever again.
+*As I write these words, I am terrified that at any moment Putin may win.
+If he does, my friends and family might be killed or jailed, and I will have no means of helping them.
+If he does, I can never again visit the places where I or my family were born*

 **Putin's goal is a new Soviet Union**